osomat123/Python-Assistant/README.md

 A python based virtual assistant.

 This virtual assistant can open any application that is installed on a Mac.
-Just type in the app you want the assistant to open and it'll be done.
+Just tell what app you want the assistant to open and it'll be done.

 This virtual assistant can open any application that is installed on a Mac.

 ## How to use?

-Just type in the app you want the assistant to open and it'll be done.
+Just say in the app you want the assistant to open and it'll be done.

-For example: You can type "Hey PyAssistant, Can you run Google Chrome for me?" and the assistant will open it for you.
+For example: You can say "Hey PyAssistant, Can you run Google Chrome for me?" and the assistant will open it for you.

-Don't want to write down the entire name of of an application?
-Just type "add nickname *nickname* for *App name*" in the given format.
+Don't want to say the entire name of of an application?
+Just say "add nickname *nickname* for *App name*" in the given format.
 For example: Type "add nickname Webex for Cisco Webex Meetings" and it'll be done!

-Finally, if you want to exit just type "quit" or "bye" or "exit" or "stop" or "ciao" and it will shut down shutdown.
+Finally, if you want to exit just say "quit" or "bye" or "exit" or "stop" or "ciao" and it will shut down shutdown.

 It can also search for stuff on Google.
 Just ask!